 In 2019, the European Chemical Society-Division of Analytical Chemistry (EuChemS-DAC) approved the formation of a new Task Force focusing on Sample Preparation.
-In 2020, following the annual evaluation of the EuChemS-DAC Sample Preparation Task Force activities, the EuChemS-DAC Annual Meeting upgraded the Task Force to a Study Group, recognizing sample preparation as a major topic of particular importance to DAC.
+In 2020, following the annual evaluation of activities, the EuChemS-DAC Annual Meeting upgraded the Sample Preparation Task Force to a Study Group.
+This marked sample preparation as a major topic of particular importance to DAC.

 The aims of the Study Group are the promotion of sample preparation through the organization of events, facilitation of communication, information exchange and networking, and the promotion of fundamental studies and cross-disciplinary collaboration.
 To further benefit the area, efforts are placed on promoting innovation and entrepreneurship as well as the involvement of early stage researchers.

-The Sample Preparation Network was created in 2019 by the EuChemS-DAC Sample Preparation Task Force, so as to to allow members of the sample preparation community to work collectively towards promoting, improving and synchronizing activities in the area.
+The Sample Preparation Network was created in 2019, to allow members of the sample preparation community to work collectively towards promoting, improving and synchronizing activities in the area.
 The Sample Preparation Network is a major outcome of the EuChemS-DAC Sample Preparation Study Group and an ideal platform to increase the impact and visibility of sample preparation.

 Elefteria (Elia) Psillakis (Head of the Study Group and Network) is Professor in Water Chemistry at the School of Chemical and Environmental Engineering, Technical University of Crete, Greece.
 She received her Chemistry degree from Universitè Montpellier II, France, and her PhD from University of Bristol, U.K. In 2007, she was selected for a Fulbright Research Fellowship and used it at Caltech, USA.
 Her research activities focus on (i) understanding and developing new sample preparation methods and (ii) monitoring the environmental fate of organic contaminants.